-We generate revenue under our subscription-based business model and from traditional system sales.
-Venus Ltd. commenced a subscription-based model in North America in 2011.
-Our subscription model is also available in targeted international markets in which we operate directly.
-Approximately 34% and 47% of our total system revenues were derived from our subscription model in the three months ended March 31, 2023 and 2022, respectively.
+We generate revenue from traditional system sales and from sales under our subscription-based business model, which is available to customers in North America and select international markets.
+Approximately 30% and 47% of our total system revenues were derived from our subscription model in the nine months ended September 30, 2023 and 2022, respectively.
 We currently do not offer the ARTAS iX system under the subscription model.
 For additional details related to our subscription model, see Item 1.
 Business - Subscription-Based Business Model as filed in our Form 10-K for the year ended December 31, 2022.